CELEBRATING 30 YEARS OF EXCELLENCE

 As HPV is passed through skin to skin contact, therefore, even safe sex advice may not offer full protection.

-Our doctors may advise you to avoid sex while you’re having treatment for genital warts to wait for the virus to clear from your system.
-This will reduce the risk of you passing it along to your partner/s.
+Our doctors may advise you to avoid sex until treatment for genital warts is complete, to wait for the virus to clear from your system.
+This will reduce the risk of transmission between partners.

 HPV infections can occur for up to 10 to 15 years without symptoms; therefore, it is possible for a partner to have contracted HPV from a previous partner.
 It is important not to suddenly accuse a partner of infidelity as the infection could have been caught much earlier without realising it.